Luca Tramontin: Sport Crime

 Sport Crime is a TV series about sports investigations, it tells the stories of the Seams Agency, based in Lugano.
 Any episode is based on a different sport and features real sports actions in a classic investigation plot with an international cast.

 Tramontin acts as the main character Luka "Dabs" Kriv.

-Launched in 2022, season 1 is distributed by Prime Video US, Prime Video UK and Chili in Italy.
+Launched in 2022, season 1 is distributed by Prime Video US and UK, and Chili in Italy.

-Season 2 has been launched at the 80th Venice Film Festival.
+Season 2 was launched at the 80th Venice Film Festival.

-"The Legacy Run" is the tv movie introducing some of Sport Crime themes that had its world premier at Swiss national tv on the 4 December 2016, reaching share numbers close to the historic Sunday sport show "Sport Non Stop".
+"The Legacy Run" is a television film introducing some of Sport Crime themes that had its world premier on Swiss national tv on the 4 December 2016.